 Our leading litigation partners have over 60 winning verdicts tried to either jury or judge.
 The department as a whole has had similarly successful results in arbitration before FINRA, AAA, JAMS and other alternative dispute resolution (ADR) forums.

 We believe our success rate at trial and in ADR is exceptional.
 The fact is the overwhelming majority of litigation is resolved either through motion practice and/or settlement.
 Our trial preparation and confidence helps us file sharper motions and obtain more favorable settlements on behalf of our clients.

 Many of the cases our litigation attorneys handle are in the news.
-In fact, a significant portion of our litigation work is on behalf of publicly traded companies and funds with significant holdings in public companies.
+In fact, a significant portion of our commercial litigation work is on behalf of publicly traded companies and funds with significant holdings in public companies.
 As a result, our litigation attorneys have extensive experience handling a wide range of business disputes.
 We are particularly skilled in corporate and securities matters, including those involving securities fraud allegations, broker-dealer disputes, contests for corporate control, and shareholder disputes.
 We also handle high stakes contract, D&O, employment, unfair competition, Lanham Act, intellectual property, bankruptcy and real estate litigation, as well as legal matters related to the art world.
 Several or our litigation attorneys are former prosecutors with substantial experience in white-collar criminal proceedings, so we litigate a number of those cases as well.